Sign up for an Award

-With the ISH in Frankfurt, the world’s most famous showcase for sanitary installations and bathroom interior and innovations, the topic bath design is currently resounding all around the world!
+Bathrooms everywhere!
+Studies show that the willingness to invest in bath renovations grows every year.
+Marketers have witnessed a constant growth in the bath and sanitary industry turnover about two percent each year since 2012.
 No wonder, bathrooms are, apart from the kitchen, the most important area at home.
-Studies show that the willingness to invest in bath renovations grows every year: Marketers have witnessed a constant growth in the bath and sanitary industry turnover about two percent each year since 2012.

 Current bathroom design trends go beyond minimalism, grey and white and even the smart technology bathroom is no more a distant future vision.
 But what else dominates the bathroom industry?
-What are the big bath trends 2019?
-What are the best bathroom designs and the best bath manufacturers?
-For our big Bath Design Special we talked to experts, award winning designers and manufacturers and we also took a look inside our iF WORLD DESIGN INDEX to find out: Which designers and manufacturers played a crucial role in bath design in the past five years.
+What are the big bath trends?
+What are the best bathroom designs and the best bath manufacturers 2019?
+For our iF Bath Design Special we talked to experts, award winning designers and manufacturers and we also took a look inside our iF WORLD DESIGN INDEX to find out: Which designers and manufacturers played a crucial role in bath design in the past five years.

 There is certainly a boom in bath design!
 Many statistics from all around the world show that people love their bathrooms and that they love to spend time in them.
 Today, people spend around

 40 minutes in bathrooms, which is exactly four minutes longer than 2006.
 The bathroom is no longer a necessity but a place of retreat in a stressful world.
 Probably no other branch is flourishing as much as the bath and sanitary industry.

 The iF WORLD DESIGN INDEX (WDI) offers profound information on the iF top bath design companies and countries.
 See below a chart with the top ten bath design manufacturers from the last five years, including numbers of this year's winners.
 The ranking is based on the number of iF awards: 20 points per iF award and 100 points per gold award.